-In early 2022, DPE rolled out its first iteration of the flying squad as a pilot program, which commenced on 1 April 2022.
+In early 2022, the department rolled out its first iteration of the flying squad as a pilot program, which commenced on 1 April 2022.
 For the pilot program, the PDU engaged a panel of planning consultants to conduct DA assessments for housing on behalf of regional councils.

 Regional councils were required to nominate DAs that would deliver housing through a formal expression of interest (EOI) process.
-Nominations were subsequently reviewed against predetermined criteria by an evaluation panel made up of DPE and Department of Regional NSW (DRNSW) staff.
+Nominations were subsequently reviewed against predetermined criteria by an evaluation panel made up of Department of Planning, Housing and Infrastructure and Department of Regional NSW staff.
 The planning consultants reported directly to councils while conducting their assessments and, once the assessments were completed to the satisfaction of council, the DAs were determined by council or the regional planning panels as the relevant consent authority.